shivaninja/AC-to-DC-Converter-Using-Bridge-Diode/README.md

 Capacitor stays charged for a long time

-You touch the circuit →  small shock / spark possible

 Multimeter still shows voltage → confusing

 The “tank” stays full because there is no leak.